God Mazinger

-God Mazinger (ゴッドマジンガー, Goddo Majingā), also known as Mazin Legend (魔神伝説, Majin Densetsu), is an anime, manga and novel series created by manga artist Go Nagai.
-The anime aired on Japanese TV from to in the network Nippon Television with 23 episodes.
+God Mazinger (ゴッドマジンガー, Goddo Majingā), also known as Mazin Legend (魔神伝説, Majin Densetsu), is a Japanese multimedia franchise created by Go Nagai, mainly consisting of an anime television series, a manga series and a novel series.
+The anime aired for 23 episodes from April 15 to September 30, 1984, on Nippon Television.
 It is given the international title Space Adventure: The Deity on the official TMS website.
-The manga was originally published in tankōbon format by Shogakukan in 4 volumes in 1984.
+The manga series was originally published in tankōbon format by Shogakukan in four volumes in 1984.
 The novelization was published in 1984 and lasted 10 volumes.
 The three of them share the same basic premise but have a different story.

 Plot

 A Japanese teen named Yamato Hino, a young sports enthusiast, during a quiet and ordinary day begins to feel strange calls from an indefinite dimension.
 Frightened and confused, the boy thinks that he had hallucinations but during a thunderstorm a lightning bolt drags him into a parallel world: the ancient kingdom of Mu, ruled by King Muraji whose concern is to defend the capital of his kingdom, attacked by monsters commanded by the evil Dorado of the Empire of Dinosaurs.

 In the kingdom of Mu, a legend tells of a titanic being that stands ready to defend the population from any threat and the king wants to awaken the giant statue of the god Mazinger; to do this he needs a brave boy whose name is Yamato, the only one capable of awakening the mighty giant.
 The devout prayers of the king and the princess are heard: the boy arrives to the dimension of Mu and the statue suddenly becomes alive.
 A luminous beam covers the boy that is absorbed into the body of the statue, which begins to move.
 When the monsters of Dorado broke through the defenses of the kingdom, God Mazinger defeats the dinosaurs and makes the enemy army flee.
 And thus the legend becomes a reality.

 Yamato joins the court of newly crowned Queen Aira Mu, becoming the champion of the Kingdom of Mu, always ready to repel the attacks of the evil Dorado and his fearsome dinosaurs.